fornax-navo/astropy/docs/io/fits/usage/cloud.rst

 -----------------------------------------------------------

-The ``fsspec`` package supports different data reading and caching strategies which aim to minimize the number of network requests.
-In general, fsspec will attempt to download data in large contiguous blocks, similar to the *read ahead* strategy that is employed by operating systems when they load local files.
+The ``fsspec`` package supports different data reading and caching strategies which aim to find a balance between the number of network requests on one hand and the total amount of data transferred on the other hand.
+By default, fsspec will attempt to download data in large contiguous blocks using a buffered *read ahead* strategy, similar to the strategy that is employed when operating systems load local files into memory.

-You can tune the performance of fsspec's download strategy by passing custom ``block_size`` and ``cache_type`` parameters to `fsspec.open`.
+You can tune the performance of fsspec's buffering strategy by passing custom ``block_size`` and ``cache_type`` parameters to `fsspec.open`.
 You can pass these parameters via the ``fsspec_kwargs`` argument of `astropy.io.fits.open`.
-For example:
+For example, we can configure fsspec to make buffered reads with a minimum `block_size` of 1 MB as follows:

 .. doctest-remote-data::

-    >>> # Access remote data using HTTP requests at least 1 MB or more in size
     >>> fsspec_kwargs = {"block_size": 1_000_000, "cache_type": "bytes"}
     >>> with fits.open(url, use_fsspec=True, fsspec_kwargs=fsspec_kwargs) as hdul:
     ...     cutout = hdul[1].section[10:20, 30:50]

+The ideal configuration will depend on the latency and throughput of the network, as well as the exact shape and volume of the data you seek to obtain.

 See the `fsspec documentation <https://filesystem-spec.readthedocs.io>`__ for more information on its options.